Ocean State Media: Local news coverage

 Each bureau has a permanently-assigned, full-time bureau reporter, and a fully-soundproofed recording booth for interviews, live broadcasts, and similar projects.

+OSM's television service airs a wildlife documentary series on Rhode Island and the surrounding area called Ocean State: Rhode Island's Wild Coast.
+It premiered in 2026 and is a limited series focusing on aquatic and oceanic wildlife of the region.

 National shows

 Ocean State Media carries several popular weekday public radio programs, including Morning Edition, All Things Considered, Fresh Air, Marketplace, Think, On Point and from the Canadian Broadcasting Corporation, Q. The BBC World Service runs overnight.

-On weekends, TPR airs one-hour public radio shows on a variety of topics, including This American Life, Planet Money, Latino USA, The New Yorker Radio Hour, Radiolab, The Moth Radio Hour, Freakonomics Radio, Reveal, Science Friday, On The Media, Sound Opinions and Wait, Wait, Don't Tell Me.
+On weekends, OSM airs one-hour public radio shows on a variety of topics, including This American Life, Planet Money, Latino USA, The New Yorker Radio Hour, Radiolab, The Moth Radio Hour, Freakonomics Radio, Reveal, Science Friday, On The Media, Sound Opinions and Wait, Wait, Don't Tell Me.
 Weekend evenings feature music programs exploring jazz, blues and soul music.

 Broadcast stations

 Radio

-The network's primary signal, WNPN (89.3 FM) in Newport, broadcasts from the old WLNE-TV tower in Tiverton and covers most of Rhode Island and the Massachusetts South Coast.
-It is the tallest active FM broadcast transmitter in Rhode Island (measured in height above sea level).

-Smaller repeater signals provide additional coverage in Providence (W275DA, WPVD), Portsmouth (WNPH) and South County (WNPE).
+Ocean State Media's radio service is broadcast over WPVD-FM 103.7 in Westerly.
+WPVD-FM broadcasts from a tower in Exeter and covers most of Rhode Island and Eastern Connecticut.
+Its previous flagship, WNPN (89.3 FM) in Newport, broadcast from the old WLNE-TV tower in Tiverton and covered most of Rhode Island and the Massachusetts South Coast.
+The WNPN tower is the tallest active FM broadcast transmitter in Rhode Island (measured in height above sea level).
+Smaller repeater signals provided additional coverage in Providence (W275DA, WPVD), Portsmouth (WNPH) and South County (WNPE).

-From October 2011 until September 2021, TPR's content was simulcast on WELH (88.1 FM) in Providence, RI.

-From April 2011 until April 2021, TPR's content was simulcast on WCVY (91.5 FM) in Coventry, RI.
+From April 2011 until April 2021, TPR's content was simulcast on WCVY (91.5 FM) in Coventry.
+From October 2011 until September 2021, TPR's content was simulcast on WELH (88.1 FM) in Providence.